Notes on the Geography of Israel: Jaffa

-Jaffa, now subsumed in Tel Aviv-Yafo, is the historic core of the whole city.
-These pictures show the old city--or at least its shell--and some parts of the nearby, modern fringe.
+Jaffa, now subsumed in Tel Aviv-Yafo, is the old core of the modern city.

-The Mediterranean haze is discouraging, but the water itself is beautiful.
-The camera looks from the old city of Jaffa west toward Andromeda's Rock.
-This, through the 19th century, was the very rough port of Palestine, with landings by lighter--and with luggage periodically lost in the brine.
+The hazy view from Jaffa west toward Andromeda's Rock.
+Through the 19th century, this was the very rough port of Palestine, with landings by lighter--and with luggage periodically lost in the brine.

-Old Jaffa, from a modern breakwater.
-The city was compact, on a small hill rising from the coastal plain.
-The modern city of Jaffa spreads out on the far side of the hill.
-After 1948, the old city was deserted until transformed into an artist's colony.
-It's a common transformation in Israel, where formerly Palestinian buildings offer architectural character hard to find in resolutely modern Israeli designs.
+Old Jaffa seen from a breakwater.
+The city was compact and originally confined to a small hill rising from the coastal plain.
+After 1948, the old city was deserted but later transformed into an artist's colony.
+It's a common practice in Israel, where old Palestinian buildings offer architectural character hard to find in resolutely modern Israeli designs.

 A stairway in the old city.
 The protruding I-beams are a relic of the British era, when they were introduced along with concrete.
-Typically, upper-floor girders have rusted out, while older parts of the same buildings are in fine shape.
+Economical for a time, they rust out long before stone buildings fail.

 In a land without much wood, masons become expert at arches and domes.

-Just inland from Old Jaffa and on the square fronting the great mosque, there's another Turkish clock tower, much like the one in Akko and the one formerly at the Jaffa Gate in Jerusalem.
-It's suggestive of the wave of modernization that swept Palestine in the late 19th century.
+Just inland from Old Jaffa there's a Turkish clock tower much like the one in Akko and the one formerly at the Jaffa Gate in Jerusalem.
+The sultan in Istanbul had a thing for clocks, which makes you wonder if he was punctual himself.

 With an increasingly prosperous society comes the opportunity to play with style, even if it is only the Lego-look, here just a few blocks from Old Jaffa.